Residential tenancy changes during the COVID-19 emergency period

 - Delays in evictions due to rent in arrears;

-The Tasmanian Government has extended the COVID-19 pandemic emergency period to 30 September 2020.
-This means some protections initially put in place for residential tenants during the pandemic, and due to expire on 30 June 2020, are now extended for a further 90 days.
-This timing will bring Tasmania into line with the expiry of protections in most other states and territories.
+The Tasmanian Government has extended the COVID-19 emergency period for residential tenancies to 1 December 2020.
+This means some protections initially put in place for residential tenants during the pandemic, and due to expire on 30 September 2020 have been extended to 1 December 2020.

 See the Consumer, Building and Occupational Services (CBOS) website for more information.